vorniches/stimulation-clicker-speedrun/README.md

    Copy the entire script from the repository and paste it into the console.

 4. **Run the Script:**
    Press `Enter` to execute the script.
-You will see a message:
+You will see a message with commands description:
    ```
-   Clicker bot script loaded.
-Type in console startClickerBot() to start and stopClickerBot() to stop.
+   🚀 Clicker Bot Script Loaded 🚀
    ```

 5. **Start the Bot:**